nokia-eda/docs/docs/getting-started/units-of-automation.md

 ```
 </div>

-Ok, we see that the Fabric resource named `myfabric-1` has been created in our cluster, but what does it do?
-What a great question!
+Ok, we see that the Fabric resource named `myfabric-1` has been created in our cluster, but what exactly has happened?
+Let's find out.

 Without getting you overwhelmed with the details, let's just say that EDA immediately recognized the presence of the Fabric resource and turned an abstracted declarative Fabric definition to dozens of important fabric-related sub-resources.
 The sub-resources in their turn have been translated to the node-specific configuration blobs and were pushed in an all-or-nothing, transactional manner to all of the nodes in our virtual topology; all of this in a split second.